python-poetry/poetry/docs/docs/libraries.md

     If you want to build your packages separately and later publish them, just pass the `--no-build` option.

-Once this is done, your library will be availbale to anyone.
+Once this is done, your library will be available to anyone.

 ## Publishing to a private repository